meadlai/MDCommonWebView/README.md

-dw_commonwebview_phonegapplugin
+MDCommonWebView-Readme
 ===============================

-this repository is the code of the article at IBM developerworks :link
+this repository is the code of the article on IBM developerworks :<link>

+It's a tiny framework to make PhoneGap-like app, but with mulitply UIWebView, which make app views-transition more fluent.